 Sadaf Hashimi, Ph.D.

 Currently, Sadaf is examining the dynamics of police use of force in New Jersey.
-Her research focuses on the grouped nature of the police role, focusing specifically on structural and systematic patterns of officer relationships that are likely to lead to greater instances of police use of force.
-Her aim is to seek important avenues for intervention policies that may enhance officer accountability and safety while improving police-civilian relations.
+Her research focuses on the grouped nature of the police role, focusing specifically on structural and systematic patterns of officer relationships that are associated with greater instances of police use of force.
+Her aim is to seek important avenues for intervention policies that may enhance officer accountability while improving police-civilian relations.